nus-cs2103-AY1718S2/addressbook-level4/collated/functional/hzxcaryn.md

     }

     /**
-     * Replaces the timetable view with a default timetable with no employee being selected.
+     * Replaces the timetable view with a default timetable without any employee being selected.
      */
     private void loadDefaultTimetable() {
         currentEmployee = null;